-Within our UK GWS business, 98% of Supplier Partners have agreed to our Supplier Code of Conduct.
+Within our CBRE GWS UK business, 99% of Supplier Partners have agreed to our Supplier Code of Conduct.
 The remaining will form acceptance via either our standard terms and conditions, or through CBRE's analysis and acceptance of the Supplier's own applicable Code.
-100% of new GWS Suppliers in 2021 acknowledged the Supplier Code of Conduct.
-We are actively working towards reporting on this target for our other UK entities.
-Within our Property Management UK business, 100% of our Preferred Framework Suppliers acknowledged the Supplier Code of Conduct.
-We are actively working towards reporting on this target for our other UK entities.
+99% of new CBRE GWS UK suppliers in 2022 acknowledged the Supplier Code of Conduct.
+In addition, our Supplier Relationship Management framework with our UK Strategic and key Preferred suppliers includes a review of ESG procurement policies (including modern slavery).